What’s free, and what’s for sale.

 By 1990, the maturing software industry lead by Microsoft was getting rich and powerful using a simple tactic of private file formats, and proprietary software sold in boxes at retail stores.
 This seemed only natural, and certainly was proven to be highly profitable form of retail.

-The private file formats also meant you could not exchange written information between computers without paying for software and adopting compatible hardware the software vendors supported.
+Proprietary file formats meant you could not exchange written information between computers without paying for software and adopting compatible hardware the software vendors supported.

-In 1990, there was a software crisis, a growth of computing needs that far outstripped the results the software industry was able to achieve at that time.
+In 1990, there was a software crisis: the growth of hardware computing far outstripped the results the software industry was able to achieve.

 There was a bottleneck of knowledge transfer.